boneframework/skeleton/README.md

-rm -fr code  // remove lamp stack default placeholder page git clone https://github.com/boneframework/skeleton code cp code/.env.example code .env bin/setdomain yourdomain.com  // optional, default dev domain is awesome.bone
+rm -fr code  // remove lamp stack default placeholder page git clone https://github.com/boneframework/skeleton code cp code/.env.example code .env bin/setdomain yourdomain.com  // optional, default dev domain is boneframework.docker
 ```
-Add `127.0.0.1 awesome.bone` to your `/etc/hosts` (or your custom domain).
+Add `127.0.0.1 boneframework.docker` to your `/etc/hosts` (or your custom domain).
 To start the docker server environment:
 ```
 bin/start
 ```
-Then browse to `https://awesome.bone`, and you will see the site running.
+Then browse to `https://boneframework.docker`, and you will see the site running.

-The development also has Mailhog running at `https://awesome.bone:8025`, so you can configure any dev emails to use
+The development also has Mailhog running at `http://boneframework.docker:8025`, so you can configure any dev emails to use
 SMTP port `1025` and all outgoing mails will appear in the Mailhog outbox.

 MariaDB is running, on host `mariadb` (see `docker-compose.yml`), and `config/bone-db.php`).